How to Use Conflict With Teens For Good

 Parenting Strategy: Transfer Responsibility

 Angry people don’t like to be angry alone.
 Some times young people look for ways to draw their parents into a fight.
 It’s important to keep the problem the child’s problem.
 Unfortunately, many parents gets sucked in and the drama escalates rather quickly.
 When a child is being emotional and abusive, don’t get sucked in.
+Anger with kids may seem justified but is rarely wise.

 Children sometimes try to manipulate and control a situation with their anger.
 They use words that are hard to ignore.
 “You always…” “You never…” “This is unfair!” are hard to let go without a response, and many parents find themselves baited into unhelpful dialogue that escalates the conflict.